Markolines Traffic Controls IPO to open on Sep 15 | Business

 - India

-Markoline Traffic Controls Ltd, a leading highway operation and maintenance servicing provider, plans its initial public offering starting September 15.
+Mumbai (Maharashtra) [India], September 13 (ANI/BusinessWire India): Markolines Traffic Controls Ltd, a leading highway operation and maintenance servicing providing company, plans its initial public offering from September 15.
 The issue will close on September 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)